athanikos/FootBotStore/README.md

 1. Install Kafka, StreamSets and Mongo.
 2. Create a kafka topic called  MonksLiveMatches.
 3. Deploy  GetMonksLiveScoresToKafka & PutMonksMatchesToMongoFromKafka pipelines contained in streamsets folder
-4. Replace your sportMonks Api token in GetMonksLiveScoresToKafka
+4. Replace the api token with your sportMonks Api token in GetMonksLiveScoresToKafka

 # StreamSets Pipelines